Natural Materials: Definitions, Features, Types, Examples, Benefits & Interior Applications

 Light to medium brown

-Flooring, furniture, cabinetry, lighting frames
+Flooring, furniture, cabinetry, and lighting frames

 Very High